Non-voting stock: Takeover

 Non-voting stock may also thwart hostile takeover attempts.
 If the founders of a company maintain all of the voting stock and only sell non-voting stock to the public, takeover attempts are unlikely.
 They may occur only if the founders are willing to tender an offer by an unfriendly bidder.

 There are consequences to not releasing voting rights to common shareholders; these include fewer supplicants for a friendly takeover, displeased shareholders as a result of the corporation's limited growth potential, and difficulty finding bidders for additional non-voting shares in the market.
 However, this is debatable since all publicly traded companies have their common shares in the open market for anyone to purchase.
-Examples include Tencent buying 12% now 17% equity (non-voting stake) in Snap Inc. And Investment, and tender offers.
+Examples include Tencent buying a non-voting 12% stake in Snap Inc. in 2017.